 Based on Chuck Hogan’s novel Prince of Thieves, director Ben Affleck delivers an action-packed, suspense-filled crime drama populated with great performances by a talented cast.
 While appealing on many levels, The Town ultimately left me unsatisfied due to its conclusion and its clichéd characters.

-Affleck plays Doug MacRay, leader of a bank-robbing crew from Charlestown, MA, a city notoriously known producing bank robbers.
-During the first job that opens the film, Doug's team reveals themselves to be very knowledgeable about their business and that of the bank's inner workings.
+Affleck plays Doug MacRay, leader of a bank-robbing crew from Charlestown, MA, a city notoriously known for producing bank robbers.
+During the first job that opens the film, Doug’s team reveals themselves to be very knowledgeable about their business and that of the bank’s inner workings.
 When one of the employees trips the alarm, loose cannon James Coughlin (Jeremy Renner) beats the assistant manager and takes bank manager Claire Keesey (Rebecca Hall) as a hostage.

 After releasing her, the crew discovers Claire lives in their neighborhood.
 James wants to send a message so she won’t talk to anyone; however, unbeknownst to them, she has already met with FBI Agent Adam Frawley (Jon Hamm).
 Doug decides he is better equipped to handle the situation.
 He sets up a “chance encounter” that evolves into an unexpected bond.